telerik/kendo-ui-core/docs/controls/data-management/grid/appearance.md

 These settings ensure that at least one non-locked column is always visible and that it is possible to scroll the non-locked columns horizontally.
 Note that the horizontal scrollbar will not appear if the horizontal space intended for it is not enough.

+The locked columns can be positioned only on the left side of the Grid, positioning them on the right side is not supported.

 The row template and detail features are not supported in combination with column locking.
 It is possible to lock a column at the topmost level only, if you use [multi-column headers](http://demos.telerik.com/kendo-ui/grid/multicolumnheaders).

 Frozen columns cannot be touch-scrolled, because they are wrapped in a container with an `overflow:hidden` style.
 This limitation can be worked around on desktop devices with the help of the mousewheel event, but such an alternative on touch devices does not exist.